 What size boat do you need a captain for?

-Similarly captains provide local expertise that you may not be able to find elsewhere such as know-how when it comes to catching local fish species or navigating constantly changing local waters.
+Similarly captains provide local expertise that you may not be able to find elsewhere.
+Expertise such as the know-how when it comes to catching local fish species or navigating constantly changing local waters can be invaluable and save you as a new boater in the area a lot of time.